kelssslan/COMP3200/README.md

-For this assignment, students were required to implement BFS, DFS methods to find the shortest path between two locations.
+For this projects, students were required to implement BFS, DFS methods to find the shortest path between two locations.
 The target can be of size 1x1, 2x2 or 3x3 grids.
 Heuristic functions were implemented to guess how much distance remaining.
 There were four different heuristics: Eucildean 2D distance, Cardinal Manhattan, Diagonal Manhattan, Return Zero.
 The program must also pass random tests located at the left side.